brutiv/brutiv/README.md

 - 👀 I’m interested in making Discord bots
 - 🌱 I’m currently learning new languages and ways to make better Discord bots
 - 📫 You can reach out to me via Discord, my username is @brutiv

+Started on an iPhone 6s at 11 5 years ago now we're here.